-Setting up a Microsoft account — or not
+How to set up a Microsoft account — or not

-If you don’t want to use a Microsoft account, open your Start menu, and click Settings (the gear icon right above the power icon on the bottom left).
+If you don’t want to use a Microsoft account, open your Start menu and click Settings (the gear icon right above the power icon on the bottom left).

-Once you’re signed into your Microsoft account, if you opted to use one, tuning your security settings can be done by clicking “Manage my Microsoft account,” and then clicking “Security & Privacy” on the navigation bar of the web page that pops up.
+Once you’re signed in to your Microsoft account, if you opted to use one, tuning your security settings can be done by clicking Manage my Microsoft account.
+Select Security & Privacy on the navigation bar of the webpage that pops up.

-Next, click on “Advanced display settings,” and make sure that your resolution is set to the maximum available for your display.
+Next, click on Advanced display settings and make sure that your resolution is set to the maximum available for your display.
 If it isn’t, then your text, windows, and pretty much everything will look pixelated and weird.

 After upping your screen resolution, you might have trouble reading smaller text on your display, which can be an issue if you have a big (1440p or 4K) display.
 In which case, your best bet is increasing your display scale to compensate.
-That way images, videos, and multi-media will display properly but you’ll also be able to keep your text and display elements nice and large.
+That way, images, videos, and multimedia will display properly, but you’ll also be able to keep your text and display elements nice and large.